arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 The zipped project contains two files: `IntArrayMethods.java` and `IntArrayMethodsClient.java`.
 The client is complete, but none of the methods in `IntArrayMethods.java` are complete.

 There is documentation for the entire project provided in the `docs` folder; open the `index.html` file (in the `docs` folder) in any web browser to see descriptions of all contained methods as they should function when completed.
 Note that this documentation matches the JavaDoc comments in `IntArrayMethods.java` in the `src` folder (the ones that start with `/**`); those comments are the text from which the html documentation was generated.
 IntelliJ can can generate documentation from such comments.
-To do so, go to `Tools`$\rightarrow$`Generate JavaDoc`, select the source files for the JavaDoc Scope and select any desired output directory in which the generated documentation will be placed.
+To do so, go to **Tools**, **Generate JavaDoc**, select the source files for the JavaDoc Scope and select any desired output directory in which the generated documentation will be placed.
 You don't need to do this now; the documentation for this project has already been generated.
 In future projects there will sometimes be JavaDoc comments included in source files, but the documentation itself will be omitted, and you can choose whether to generate the documentation or just read the comments themselves.

 You should complete all methods in `IntArrayMethods.java` as you go through the reading. `IntArrayMethodsClient.java` is complete, and can be used to test your methods in `IntArrayMethods.java`.
 Note that in order for the tests to be valid, you should complete the methods in `IntArrayMethods.java` in the order they're presented, as some of those further down assume that those above them are correct.
 For instance, if your `copy` method isn't working correctly, then many of the tests for sorting methods will fail even if the sorting method itself is correct, and if your `equals` method isn't correct then most subsequent tests will fail.